 After 998 days, 90 games and an overwhelming amount of hype, The Streak is over.
-The UConn women have fallen to Stanford tonight, 71-59.
+The UConn women fell to Stanford, 71-59.
 It's UConn's first loss since April 4, 2008, when the Huskies lost to these same Cardinal in the Final Four.

 I can safely say that this is UConn's worst single game since the 2007 Elite Eight game against LSU, and full credit to Stanford.
 They did everything they needed to do, played superb defense, got plenty of bounces and calls, and rode a tidal wave of momentum from the moment the game began.
 They are a championship contender, and they - along with Baylor - have proven that they can derail what was supposed to be a UConn coronation in 2011.
 It's not quite parity, but the gap between UConn and everyone else is clearly not as wide as suggested.